RSG: Beating Subgradient Method without Smoothness and Strong Convexity: Acknolwedgements

 \section{Acknolwedgements}

+We would like to sincerely thank anonymous reviewers for their very helpful comments.
 We thank James Renegar for pointing out the connection to his work and for his valuable comments on the difference between the two work.
 We also thank to Nghia T.A.
 Tran for pointing out the connection between the local error bound and metric subregularity of subdifferentials.
 Thanks to Mingrui Liu for spotting an error in the formulation of the $F$ matrix for GFlasso in earlier versions.
 T. Yang is supported by NSF (1463988, 1545995).